-You can create your custom header files in C; it helps you to manage user-defined methods, global variables, and structures in a separate file, which can be used in different modules.
+You can create your custom header file in C; It helps you to manage user-defined methods, global variables, and structures in a separate file, which you can use in different modules.

-For example, I am calling an external function named swap in my main.c file.
+For example, in the following code, I am calling an external function named swap in my main.c file.

 Example: